Beginner's Guide - How to Choose the Best Hardwood Flooring?

-Matte - Matte is known for its lack of shine, which is well liked by some customers that shy away from that brightness.
+Matte - Matte is known for its lack of shine, which is well-liked by some customers that shy away from that brightness.
 This is of course our preferred finish.

 Satin - Satin is a more popular chosen finish because it is right in the middle having just the right amount of luster so that it is shiny, but not too shiny.
-Another added benefit of Satin finish is that it does not show wear and tear.
+Another added benefit of a Satin finish is that it does not show wear and tear.

 Semi-Gloss - Semi-Gloss is similar to Satin, however, it has slightly more shine than Satin does.
 This type of finish requires more maintenance to keep your floor looking good, but the shine of the gloss tends to bring the beauty out of the floor which some customers enjoy.

 High Gloss - High gloss has the most luster and is not the right finish for floors that are commonly used.
 This finish is usually only used for specialty floors that have minimal traffic, as they show marks easily.

 Below displays an image of different types of hardwood floor finishes:

 Some of the best prefinished hardwood flooring brands found in Vancouver: